Back to California

 Property Tax Rules for Family Homes and Farms

-The bill changes how property taxes are calculated when family homes or farms are transferred between certain relatives, especially after the death of a relative.
+The bill changes how property taxes are calculated when family homes or farms are transferred between certain relatives after the death of a family member, extending the one-year period to establish residency.

 What This Bill Does